-Cystic acne is a worst form of acne vulgaris.
+The horrible form of acne vulgaris is Cystic acne.
 It is a chronic inflammation of the pilosebaceous units.
 The key components are increasing sebum production; colonization of pilosebaceous ducts by Propionibacterium acnes which leads to inflammation and hypercornification and occlusion of pilosebaceous ducts.
-It is a boil like infection, which are painful to touch.
+It is a boil like infection, which hurts when it is touched.

 cystic acne is more common in older children and teens going through puberty, lasts 5-10 years and usually resolves by age 20-25